Max is partial to ladders and handy man tools.

 People's kids have kids.

-And before you know it your grandchildren have take over your house.
+And before you know it your grandchildren have taken over your house.

 It just goes on and on.